CHEQROOM supports Single Sign-On (SS0) by connecting to your organization's LDAP (Lightweight Directory Access Protocol) or Active Directory servers.

 - Click Add-ons

 - Scroll down and activate 'sync remote users' if necessary

-- Next, click Settings
+- Next, click Settings or this link

 - Click New user sync